-In 2016 we held courses during both the 9th NIBB International Practical Course which focused on basic techniques for medaka and zebrafish research including imaging, and the 4th biological image processing training course.
+In 2017 we held the 5th biological image processing training course with the Department of Imaging Science, CNSI.
 We also have been holding a "Bioimaging Forum" every year which discusses Bioimaging from various directions such as microscopy, new photo-technology, and computer science.
-This year we held the 10th NIBB Bioimaging Forum focused on adaptive optics for microscopy.
-In addition, we held three symposiums focused on new emerging model animals, next generation research using amphibians, and heat and temperature in biology.
+This year we held the 11th NIBB Bioimaging Forum focused on adaptive optics for microscopy.
+In addition, we held three symposiums focused on new emerging model animals, next generation research using amphibians, and Biothermology: heat and temperature in biology.